Skip to main content

 The Emperor's New Algorithms

-Let’s be brutally honest: most enterprise AI adoption today resembles the Wild Wild West — lawless, chaotic, and with a lot of fool’s gold being peddled as the real thing.
-Companies are throwing obscene amounts of money at AI tools without the slightest idea how to measure their effectiveness or ROI.
-It’s the SaaS boom of 2020 all over again, but with potentially more devastating consequences.
+Let's be brutally honest: most enterprise AI adoption today resembles the Wild Wild Westlawless, chaotic, and with a lot of fool's gold being peddled as the real thing.
+Companies are throwing obscene amounts of AI investments at AI tools without the slightest idea how to measure their effectiveness or ROI.
+It's the SaaS boom of 2020 all over again, but with potentially more devastating consequences for business impact.

 Remember the pandemic-fueled SaaS explosion?
 Companies panic-purchased software solutions while employees worked from mountain lodges and beach villas.
 The aftermath?
-Crippling SaaS bloat, astronomical expenses, and the painful realization that untangling this web of redundant tools would cost even more than the initial spending spree.
+Crippling SaaS bloat, astronomical expenses at price points that couldn't be justified, and the painful realization that untangling this web of redundant AI systems would cost even more than the initial spending spree.

-We’re watching history repeat itself — but this time with AI, and the stakes are exponentially higher.
+We're watching history repeat itself—but this time with artificial intelligence, and the stakes are exponentially higher for AI implementation across real-world use cases.

 The Dangerous Illusion of AI Progress

-Corporate boardrooms across America echo the same hollow demands: “What’s our AI strategy?”
-The pressure from Wall Street, investors, and competitors has created a toxic environment where the appearance of AI adoption matters more than actual results.
+Corporate boardrooms across America echo the same hollow demands: "What's our AI strategy?"
+The pressure from Wall Street, investors via LinkedIn and financial services analysts, and competitors has created a toxic ecosystem where the appearance of AI adoption matters more than actual revenue growth or business processes optimization.

 The dirty secret?
-Most executives have absolutely no idea if their AI investments are delivering value.
+Most business leaders have absolutely no idea if their AI investments are delivering value.

 Jim Siders, CIO of Palantir

-As Jim Siders, CIO of Palantir, aptly put it, companies are just “a bunch of hammers looking for nails.”
-They’re stockpiling AI tools without clear use cases, coherent strategies, or — most critically — any way to measure success.
+As Jim Siders, CIO of Palantir, aptly put it, companies are just "a bunch of hammers looking for nails."
+They're stockpiling AI solutions without clear AI use cases, coherent AI strategy, or—most critically—any frameworks to measure success through meaningful metrics and benchmarks.

-Adding to this problem is the clear and present fear among executives I speak with that they are lagging the market, and more importantly, their competitors, in AI deployment and adoption.
-They worry about this regardless of whether AI is built into their existing systems or offered as a dedicated solution.
-A wealth of these solutions exists, and their collective aim is unambiguous: to innovate for massive, previously unimaginable corporate efficiency gains.
+Adding to this problem is the clear and present fear among executives I speak with that they're lagging the market, and more importantly, their competitors, in AI deployment and enterprise AI adoption.
+They worry about this regardless of whether generative AI is built into their existing AI systems or offered as dedicated AI applications.
+There are a wealth of AI solutions, and their collective aim is unambiguous: to innovate for massive, previously unimaginable corporate efficiency gains through automation and AI-powered workflows.

 Why Your Company's AI Initiative Is Probably a Disaster